maelvls/maelvls.github.io/content/2020/gh-actions-with-tf-private-repo/index.md

 ---
 title: "Github Actions with a private Terraform module"
-description: |
-  Terraform makes it easy to manage infrastructure at scale; you might want to share code between modules, and that's where it becomes tricky.
+description: Terraform makes it easy to manage infrastructure at scale; you might want to share code between modules, and that's where it becomes tricky.
 In this post, I try to give some clues on how to use terraform across private Github repos.
 date: 2020-05-09T16:02:26+02:00
 url: /gh-actions-with-tf-private-repo
 images: [gh-actions-with-tf-private-repo/cover-gh-actions-with-tf-private-repo.png]
 tags: [terraform, github-actions]
 author: Maël Valais
+devtoId: 331169
+devtoPublished: true
 ---

 A common way of sharing terraform modules is to move them in a separate repo.
 And for companies, that means a private repo.
 When `terraform init` is run, the terraform module is fetched and if this module is stored on a Github private repo, you will need to work around the authentication.

 Imagine that these shared modules are stored on the private Github repo "github.com/your-org/terraform-modules".
 Importing this module from a different repo would look something like:

 ```hcl
 module "some_instance_of_this_module" {